Sport in China: Anti-doping

-With the increase in nationwide fitness activities, people's outlook on life has also changed.
-In many large and medium-sized cities, spending money in the pursuit of good health has become trendy.
-New sports such as rock climbing, horsemanship, bungee jumping, bowling, skateboarding, women's boxing, shuffleboard, taekwondo, and golf are particularly popular among young people.
-At the end of 2003, work was started on China's first snow golf course in A'er Mountain, Inner Mongolia.
-This project, representing an investment of about 1 billion yuan, will be the sixth snow golf course in the world.

-The Nationwide Physical Fitness Program has set targets that, by 2010, about 40% of China's population will participate in regular physical exercise, there will be a clear improvement in the national physique and a major increase in the number of fitness sites so as to satisfy people's needs for keeping fit.

-Between 1990 and 2002 the average life expectancy of China's population increased by 3.25 years, reaching 71.8 years, approaching the level of moderately developed countries.
-The latest survey of the national health, which ended in October 2001, extended over three years and 31 provinces, autonomous regions and municipalities directly under the Central Government, making it China's largest ever in terms of scale and population numbers.
-The survey showed an increase in the growth of children and teenagers in China's rural areas, every index showing an average rate of increase surpassing that of same age group children in the cities.
-But the survey also revealed some grounds for concern.
-Chinese people's physical faculties drop sharply after they turned 40.

-In cities obesity poses a big threat to the health of children, teenagers, and adults.
-The health of women in rural areas is far from satisfactory.
-Based on the survey findings, relevant departments of the government continuously study methods of keeping fit, set new ways and standards for different age groups and strengthen instruction at community level.

 Youth sports

 Schools have professional physical educators and exercise facilities and students failing to reach the required physical standards are not allowed to go on to higher schools.
 Spring and autumn sports meets are annual events.
 The National Middle School Games and National University Games are held every four years.
 Promising teenagers are sent to amateur sports schools to receive specialized training.

 There are also many youth sports clubs.
 In recent years, using sports lottery proceeds, the State Physical Culture Administration has established some 500 juvenile sports clubs a year.
 There were some 3,000 such clubs by the end of 2005.

 Because Chinese athletes generally start their sporting careers at a young age, some receive little education and often struggle to find a job when they retire, with a 2012 study of the State General Administration of Sports learning that almost half the sportspeople failed to find employment.
 The government body then started to organize retraining courses to help them learn new skills and get jobs.

+The top 10 youth sports in China in 2025: